Iskaq Tjokrohadisurjo: Home Affairs Minister

 Iskaq's first cabinet post was as Minister of Home Affairs under Prime Minister Soekiman Wirjosandjojo.
-Some two weeks after his appointment, Iskaq issued an order to cease the functioning of regional legislatures - which brought him into conflict with the Masyumi Party and ended in a compromise whereas no new regional legislatures would be formed and the existing ones would be replaced based on existing regulations at a later time.
+Some two weeks after his appointment, Iskaq issued an order to cease the functioning of regional legislatures.
+This order brought him into conflict with the Masyumi Party (which had strong representation in the legislatures), and the dispute ended in a compromise whereas no new regional legislatures would be formed and the existing ones would be replaced based on existing regulations at a later time.
 His decision to appoint Sanusi Hardjadinata, a member of the PNI, to the Masyumi stronghold of West Java, and Sudiro, an ethnic-Javanese for Sulawesi, caused political controversy.
 These appointments resulted in a motion to censure Iskaq, which failed to pass.
 In July 1951, Iskaq agreed with the DPV (a Dutch tobacco plantation company based in North Sumatra) to return half of its plantation (130,000 out of 255,000 hectares), which had by now been occupied by local farmers.
 While Soekiman's government did not act much on this agreement, its successor, the Wilopo Cabinet did attempt to enforce the agreement in 1953.
 This resulted in several clashes between the farmers and police in Tanjung Morawa, resulting in deaths of five people.
 The political firestorm that ensued as a result of the affair, caused the downfall of the Wilopo Cabinet.

-Regarding the question of Acehnese autonomy, Iskaq attempted to assert central government authority by transferring administration some areas to East Sumatra and Tapanuli, replacing a number of officials, and in March 1952 terminating the governorship of Daud Beureu'eh.
+Regarding the question of Acehnese autonomy, Iskaq attempted to assert central government authority by transferring administration some areas to East Sumatra and Tapanuli, replacing a number of officials, and in March 1952 he terminated the tenure of incumbent Acehnese governor Daud Beureu'eh.
 Following the dissolution of the Soekiman Cabinet, a new cabinet was formed led by Prime Minister Wilopo, who dismissed Iskaq from his post due to the Masyumi's objections of his policies.
 He was replaced as Minister of Home Affairs by Mohammad Roem.
 Following his dismissal, Iskaq had also founded the 17 August 1945 University in 1952, as part of the 17 August 1945 educational foundation.
 He would serve as the foundation's chairman until mid-1982.